Spencer Leigh (radio presenter)

-(Thomas) Spencer Leigh (born 1 February 1945) is a BBC Radio presenter and author, with particular expertise in the development of pop and rock music and culture in Britain.
+Spencer Leigh (born 1 February 1945) is a BBC Radio presenter and author, with particular expertise in the development of pop and rock music and culture in Britain.

 Career

 Leigh was born in Waterloo, Merseyside.
-He attended Merchant Taylors' Boys' School, Crosby.
+He attended Rydal School, Colwyn Bay, North Wales and Merchant Taylors' Boys' School, Crosby.
 He qualified as an actuary, and worked for Royal Insurance.
 He became Royal Life's chief underwriter.

 Broadcaster

 Leigh started broadcasting on BBC Radio Merseyside in the early 1970s.
 In 1975 he did public interviews with Allan Williams, one being in front of Southport Arts Centre.
+It was the first time Williams had spoken publicly about his time with the Beatles and he became a favourite at Beatle conventions.
+Leigh always enjoyed having Williams on stage with the Cavern DJ Bon Wooler.
+"They would contradict each other all the time and although it wasn't their intention, they provided the funniest moments ever at the Beatle conventions in Liverpool.
+"My job was simply to stop it getting out of hand," says Spencer.

 Leigh wrote that Mike Hart was his preferred performer on the Liverpool poetry circuit.
-In July 1972 he took part in a poetry event at Freshfield, with the poets Harold and Sylvia Hikins, and the folk duo Rusty of Allen Mayes and Declan McManus.
+In July 1972 he took part in a poetry event at Freshfield, with the poets Harold and Sylvia Hikins, and the folk duo Rusty of Allen Mayes and Declan MacManus.
 His first radio series, No Holds Bard, of that year, was based around the Mersey poets.
+"A disastrous title," says Spencer, "It would work fine in a book but not in speech.
+Still, you learn as you go along."

 His music programme On the Beat ran continuously from 1985 to 2020 on BBC Radio Merseyside.
 Over the years, Leigh interviewed thousands of musicians on the show.
 He has interviewed many people connected to the Liverpool 1960s scene.
 There have been several one-off series on BBC Radio Merseyside, the best known being Let's Go Down the Cavern (1981), which was also broadcast on local BBC stations throughout the UK.

 The entire collection of 2,027 programmes has been donated to Liverpool Central Library, and there is an on-going project to archive them.
 Some one-off series have been given to the British Library.